wso2/carbon-kernel/distribution/carbon-home/repository/deployment/README.txt

 This directory can be used to deploy all kind of deployable artifacts in Carbon.
-The 'server' directory is the place to deploy all your services, modules etc.
+The 'server' directory is the place to deploy all your artifacts.
-The 'client' directory is used as the client side repository for all admin service calls internally in Carbon.

-You can have following directories inside the 'server' folder
+You can have any directories inside the 'server' folder, based on the registered deployer it belongs

-axis2services - for AAR service deployment
-axis2modules - for .mar module deployment
+Eg :
-servicejars - for JAX-WS service deployment dataservices - for data service deployment webapps - Directory used for hosting webapps
+dataservices - for data service deployment webapps - Directory used for hosting webapps